turingschool/backend-curriculum-site/professional_development/module_three/ten_ways_to_strike_sparks_of_creativity.md

+---
-# 10 Ways to Strike Sparks of Creativity
+title:  10 Ways to Strike Sparks of Creativity
+layout: page
+---

 *(modified from the Ignite phase of the Disciplined Dreaming framework for creativity)*